shadowvzs/js-router/README.md

 https://github.com/shadowvzs/js-router/tree/master/project/js/base

 #### Note:
+* this is usefull for Single Page Apps :)
 * you can see alot files but the router itself mostly only:
     * Router.js (or Router class)
     * Routes.js (or routes object)